cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     vine_set_retries(t, 5)
     ```

-When a task cannot be completed in the set number of tries,
+When a task cannot be completed in the set number of tries, then the its result
-then the task result is set to `"max retries"` in python and
+is set to the result of the last attempt (e.g. `"resource exhaustion"` in python,
-`VINE_RESULT_MAX_RETRIES` in C.
+or `VINE_RESULT_RESOURCE_EXHAUSTION` in C).

 ### Pipelined Submission